2014 - 2015 Systemwide Grants

 Systemwide grants support growth and innovation in the system as a whole.
 Systemwide grants may be renewed to provide funding over a three-year or greater period.
 Smaller leadership grants have traditionally been used to provide continuing education and professional development opportunities to principals, curriculum coordinators, and other administrators.
-Systemwide grants are developed and administered in collaboration with the Superintendent of Schools and his staff.
+Systemwide grants are developed and administered in collaboration with the Superintendent of Schools and Office of Teaching and Learning staff.

 ADMINISTRATIVE LEADERSHIP GRANTS

 Leadership Team Grant

 This grant funds a retreat where Brookline principals, the BHS Headmaster, and other Brookline administrators collaborate and learn from experts in the field of educational leadership about current topics in education.

 This grant enables the Superintendent to attend state and national conferences and learn how other school districts address problems similar to those Brookline faces, keeping Brookline schools in the forefront of educational innovation.